uiuckimlab/Snapbot/README.md

 </div>

 -----------------
-**Snapbot** is a reconfigurable legged robot to emulate configuration changes and various style of legged locomotion and **Snapbot V2.0** is an upgraded hardware that has better dynamic performance and robust leg module connection.
+**Snapbot** is a reconfigurable legged robot to emulate configuration changes and various styles of legged locomotion, and **Snapbot V2.0** is upgraded hardware with better dynamic performance and robust leg module connection.
+In this repository, we provide STL files and a BOM to build the Snapbot V2.0 hardware, MATLAB Simscape simulation models of different leg configurations, ROS package to operate the hardware, and URDF of the robot.